 It can be a nightmare to have a damaged heating system during the coldest days of the season.
 To make sure that your heater is in working order, hire a technician to tune it up.
 If you don’t, you’ll end up spending the holidays wearing layers of sweaters.
 You should also consider inspecting your heater for carbon monoxide (CO) leakage.
 Keep in mind that, according to the Centers for Disease Control and Prevention (CDC), carbon monoxide leakage is more likely to occur during the colder seasons.
-If you’re worried about the cost, a property management company can find someone who can do it for a cheaper price.
+If you’re worried about the cost, a luxury property maintenance service company can find someone who can do it for a cheaper price.

 #5 Recaulk the Doors and Windows